fastapi/sqlmodel/docs/tutorial/insert.md

 ////

-Now that we can create the database and the table, we will continue from this point and add more code on the same file to create the data.
+Now that we can create the database and the table, we will continue from this point and add more code in the same file to create the data.

 ## Create Data with SQL